 The most important prevention strategy to reducing the number of infections and deaths is simple, frequent hand washing by your health care providers.
 Shaving, a common procedure before surgery can creates abrasions that can become easily infected.
 The preferred technique is clipping of the hair.

 If you or a loved one has contracted an infection while in the hospital, after surgery or at another health care facility, you may be the victim of medical malpractice.
 It is important that you know your rights and that your case is evaluated by an attorney with a medical background, who understands the procedures and has experience dealing with medical malpractice cases involving many types of infections.

-Veronica Richards, RN, MSN, CRNP, JD, is experienced with many types of medical malpractice cases all across Western Pennsylvania (PA) including Pittsburgh, Sharon, Butler, New Castle, Washington, Greensburg, and Beaver.
-She has worked as the Manager of Neurosurgery at Allegheny General Hospital in Pittsburgh, Pennsylvania and has been named a Pennsylvania Super Lawyer, an honor given to the top 5% of attorneys across Pennsylvania.
+Veronica Richards, RN, MSN, CRNP, JD, is experienced with many types of medical malpractice cases all across Western Pennsylvania.
+She has worked as the Manager of Neurosurgery at Allegheny General Hospital in Pittsburgh, Pennsylvania and has been listed as one of the Top 100 Lawyers in Pennsylvania.

 Please contact a Pennsylvania medical malpractice lawyer today for a free evaluation of your case by our nurse-practitioner attorney or call toll free 866-740-3999, 412-261-2620, 724-940-4340.
 There is no fee unless a recovery is made.